 '''

 (gracket-launcher-put-file-extension+style+filters)

-→ (or/c string? false/c)
+→ (or/c string? #f)

-(listof (one-of/c 'packages 'enter-packages))
+(listof (or/c 'packages 'enter-packages))

 (listof (list/c string? string?))

 '''

 Returns three values suitable for use as the extension, style, and filters arguments to put-file, respectively.

 If GRacket launchers for the current platform were directories from the user's perspective, the style result is suitable for use with get-directory, and the extension result may be a string indicating a required extension for the directory name.